-Social Security Administration (SSA) management relies on information systems and information technology (IT) to administer and process the Old-Age and Survivors Insurance (OASI) and Disability Insurance (DI) (collectively known as OASDI) and Supplemental Security Income (SSI) programs, to process and account for their expenditures, and for financial reporting.
-A lack of appropriately designed or implemented internal controls for these information systems and related IT increases the risk of unreliable data and misstatements whether due to fraud or error and jeopardizes the integrity of the programs.
+Social Security Administration (SSA) management relies on information systems and technology (IT) to administer the Old-Age and Survivors Insurance (OASI) and Disability Insurance (DI) (collectively known as OASDI) and Supplemental Security Income (SSI) programs; to process and account for their expenditures; and for financial reporting.

-Our internal control testing covered both IT general and application controls.
-IT general controls testing encompassed the security management program, access controls (physical and logical), configuration and change management, segregation of duties, and service continuity/contingency planning.
+Our internal control testing included IT general and application controls.
+Testing IT general controls encompassed the security management program, access controls (physical and logical), configuration and change management, segregation of duties, and service continuity/contingency planning.
 IT general controls provide the foundation for the integrity of systems including applications and the system software that comprise the general support systems for the major applications.
-General and applicationlevel controls are critical to ensuring the accurate and complete processing of transactions and integrity of stored data.
+General and application-level controls are critical to ensuring the accurate and complete processing of transactions and integrity of stored data.
 Application controls include application-specific general controls, input, processing of data, and output of data as well as interface, master file, and other user controls.
 These controls provide assurance over the completeness, accuracy, and validity of data.
-Our audit included testing of the Agency's mainframe, networks, databases, applications, and other supporting systems and was conducted at Headquarters as well as off-site locations.
+Our audit included testing of the Agency's mainframe, networks, databases, applications, and other supporting systems.
+Our audit was conducted for Headquarters as well as off-site locations.

-The Federal Information Processing Standards 199, Standards for Security Categorization of Federal Information and Information Systems, and 200, Minimum Security Requirements for Federal Information and Information Systems, are mandatory security standards required by the Federal Information Security Modernization Act of 2014.
-These standards, in combination with National Institute of Standards and Technology (NIST) Special Publication 800-53, Revision 4, Security and Privacy Controls for Federal Information Systems and Organizations, define a framework for Federal agencies to develop, document, and implement an agency-wide information security program.
-The information security program is required to provide security protections commensurate with the risk and magnitude of the harm resulting from the unauthorized access, use, disclosure, disruption, modification, or destruction of agency information and information systems.
+The Federal Information Processing Standards 199, Standards for Security Categorization of Federal Information and Information Systems, and 200, Minimum Security Requirements for Federal Information and Information Systems, are mandatory security standards in the Federal Information Security Modernization Act of 2014.
+These standards, combined with National Institute of Standards and Technology (NIST) Special Publication 800-53, Revision 4, Security and Privacy Controls for Federal Information Systems and Organizations, define a framework for Federal agencies to develop, document, and implement an Agency-wide information security program.
+The information security program is required to provide security protections commensurate with the risk and magnitude of the harm that could result from the unauthorized access, use, disclosure, disruption, modification, or destruction of Agency information and information systems.